NiharMasurkar/NiharMasurkar/README.md

 - 👋 Hi, I’m @NiharMasurkar
 - 👀 I’m interested in Robotics and Autonomous Systems
 - 🌱 I’m currently learning ...
+LIDAR based Object Detection
 - 💞️ I’m looking to collaborate on ...
+Bio-Inspired Robotics Projects, IoT Projects
-- 📫 How to reach me ...
+- 📫 How to reach me ... nmasurka@asu.edu

 <!---
 NiharMasurkar/NiharMasurkar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.